-From the public agency's standpoint, P3 projects are considered to be a means for transferring the project risks to the private sector; however, transferring all of the risk to the private sector entity does not necessarily produce the optimal outcome, particularly if there is no potential upside for the private sector entity.
-In such cases, transferring all of the risk will only increase the private sector entity's required return on investment as it will not be able to efficiently manage all of the risk transferred to it.
-In addition, the private sector entity may lose interest in the project during the development phase, leading to failed bids.
+From the public agency's standpoint, P3 projects are considered to be a means for transferring the project risks to the private sector.
+However, transferring all of the risk to the private sector entity does not necessarily produce the optimal outcome, particularly if there is no potential upside for the private sector entity; in such cases, it will only increase the private sector entity's required return on investment as it will not be able to efficiently manage all of the risk transferred to it.
+Additionally, the private sector entity may lose interest in the project during the development phase, leading to failed bids.
 If the private entity does accept excessive risk, it could face financial difficulties during operations, leading to default and potentially to an interruption or decline in service.
-Risk allocation is better envisioned as the practice of finding an equilibrium point where the level of risk to be borne by the public agency and the private sector entity is acceptable to both.
+Risk allocation is better envisioned as the practice of finding an equilibrium point, where the level of risk to be borne by the public agency and the private sector entity is acceptable to both.

-P3s are structured on the basis of risk-reward trade-offs.
-Both the public and the private sectors have tolerance levels for risk and required returns (see figure 5).
-P3s must contain a balanced risk-reward profile to be considered attractive by the public and private sectors.
+P3s are structured based on risk-reward trade-offs.
+Both the public and the private sectors have tolerance levels for risk and required returns (see Figure 5-1).
+P3s must contain a balanced risk/reward profile to be considered attractive by the public and private sector.